The MGS Blog

 • The final Term Paper.
 End of week 12.

-2. 10% Group Activity during term.
-Poster presentation event in week 13.
+2. 10% Group Activity.
+Culminating in a poster presentation event in week 13.

 Course Material: